odyred/MSolve.Stochastic/programming/Chapter1_UsageExamples.md

 # 1D cantilever beam with uncertain material properties.

 The example is a simple one-dimensional cantilever beam where flexibility is modeled through a 1D-Gaussian random field. **MSolve.Stochastic**.
 The first code section creates the stochastic model.
+To this end the user must determine a stochastic domain mapper, a stochastic realizer for the realization of the uncertain parameter stochastic field, the process of the stochastic response evaluation through a stochastic evaluator and the simulation procedure for the sampling of the stochastic domain space and the evaluation of the stochastic response i.e. Monte Carlo.

 ```csharp
    public class SolveProblem